Salvage Car Insurance Arizona

 The first thing you’ll need to do is have the vehicle restored to what Arizona considers a “roadworthy” condition”.
 This will depend completely on the amount of damage done to the car.
 Some salvage vehicles require little more than body work to get back in legal operating condition, but yours may require a little more work.

 This is one reason why it’s so important to thoroughly inspect salvage cars before making a purchase.
-While many can be restored for a reasonable amount of money, others are only suited to be parts cars.
+While many can have restoration for a reasonable amount of money, others are best to be parts cars.
 Ensuring that you’re able to insure a salvage vehicle really begins at the auction when you make the purchase.

 Once you’ve had the repairs completed, there’s more work to be done.
 Arizona mandates several additional steps before you can get salvage car insurance.

 After you’ve have the repairs conducted, you need to complete a title application.
-This is the necessary paperwork required to have your car re-licensed with a restored salvage title.
+This is the necessary paperwork you require to have your cars re-license with a restoration salvage title.

 A Level III inspection is necessary “to verify all major component parts, which include front end assembly, engine, transmission as well as rear end assembly for trucks and truck-type vehicles”, according to the Arizona DOT.
 These inspection are only provided by certain specially certified mechanics in the state.

-Your receipts must be directly tied to the vehicle in question, and should contain the vehicle’s VIN, as well as a description of the parts removed/replaced, and where they came from (if they were sourced from a donor vehicle, you will need the VIN, as well as the make and model).
+Your receipts must directly tie to the vehicle in question.
+It should contain the vehicle’s VIN, as well as a description of the replacement parts.
+And where they came from (if they were from a donor vehicle, you will need the VIN, as well as the make and model).
 You’ll also need contact information for the seller of the parts, the tax ID number of the seller, and your title number.

 Before your vehicle can be retitled and you can be issued salvage car insurance, you’ll need to pass the emissions check (depending on the age of your vehicle, as not all vehicles are required to pass emissions testing).
 That means in addition to powertrain and body work, you may need to invest in exhaust and emissions system repairs.